 This system comes out of the experiences of more than a thousand years of practice.
 Experience has also concluded that one should not do the work of opening the chakras except under the guidance of a guru or master teacher.
 Students have been known to get stuck at a chakra that doesn’t open easily and they get messed up mentally.
 Teachers are also advised, I think, to be cautious with students who may have physical or psychological issues that the teacher is not prepared to deal with should such issues be affected by the practice.
 In the chakra practice we’re dealing with all the various issues of life, both physical and spiritual, none more important than the others.

-One could practice the Kundalini Yoga brand and work on all the chakras at once in each yoga class session.
-I did a complete Kundalini Yoga class once and it was really vigorous.
-But my experience in a course my teacher offered in experiential yoga philosophy several years ago was to work on one chakra at a time, using breathing techniques and asanas related to that psychoenergetic center and then engaging in a concluding meditation that focuses only on the issues of that one center.
-Meditation helps to sort out issues and to provide clarity or insight.
+A kundalini yoga session works on awakening all the chakras at once in each class session.
+While I practiced a full kundalini yoga session once, my experience has been to work on one chakra at a time, using breathing techniques and asanas related to that psychoenergetic center and then engaging in a concluding meditation that focuses only on the issues of that one center.
+Meditation helps to sort out issues and to provide clarity.
+Chakra work should always include a guided meditation.
+Meditation can bring clarity to the work of opening chakras.